 Oh, and I once came across a “Felicity” novelization in a thrift store, and devoured it.
 I wish there had been a hundred: it totally went into the summer she leaves Noel for Ben after season 1!
 Oddly, it also contained recipes.

 Lorin Stein, The Paris Review

-It doesn’t make me cringe, exactly—I just have no idea what I thought Being and Time was about.
+It doesn’t make me cringe, exactly — I just have no idea what I thought Being and Time

 John Jeremiah Sullivan, author of Pulphead

 This’ll seem like a prissy or joy-killing answer to your question, but I have a no-cringe policy when it comes to books I’ve loved in the past.
 I just refuse to cringe over them.
 It’d be like running into an old girlfriend on the street and refusing to speak with her because you realize now that she had a deformity or something.
 On the Road

 is the book I always think of in this context.
 Or really all the Beat stuff.
 It changed my life when I read it at sixteen — there are hundreds and hundreds of good books I might never have read if I hadn’t read those, if some movie I saw hadn’t convinced me I needed to — and sure, now I look and see that much of the work there was very or in some cases even comically bad, but to cringe at it would imply, I don’t know, regret for the early judgment.
 That I don’t feel.
 Some books were written especially for young, pretentious people — Look Homeward, Angel is another — and they have their own strange greatness, one that in order to live requires you leave it behind.
 What they show us about the evolution of personal taste counsels greater skepticism toward future judgments.
 Also forgiveness of yourself, which Lichtenberg said is the first duty of every writer.